awsdocs/aws-resource-access-manager-user-guide/doc_source/security-ram-permissions.md

 ## Types of AWS RAM managed permissions<a name="permissions-types"></a>

 When you create a resource share, you choose the AWS RAM permission to associate with each resource type that you include in the resource share\.
 Managed permissions are defined by the resource\-owning service and managed by AWS RAM\.
-+ **Default managed permission** – There is one default managed permission available for each resource type that AWS RAM supports\.
++ **Default managed permission** – There is one default managed permission available for every resource type that AWS RAM supports\.
+The default managed permission is the one used for a resource type unless you explicitly choose one of the addition managed permissions\.
+The default managed permission is intended to support the most common customer scenarios for sharing resources of the specified type\.
 The default managed permission allows principals to perform specific actions that are defined by the service for the resource type\.
 For example, for the Amazon VPC `ec2:Subnet` resource type, the default managed permission allows principals to perform the following actions:
   + `ec2:RunInstances`
   + `ec2:CreateNetworkInterface`
   + `ec2:DescribeSubnets`

   The names of default managed permissions use the following format: `AWSRAMDefaultPermissionShareableResourceType`\.
 For example, for the `ec2:Subnet` resource type, the name of the default AWS RAM managed permission is `AWSRAMDefaultPermissionSubnet`\.
+**Note**
+The default managed permission is separate from the default *version* of a managed permission\.
+All managed permissions, whether default or one of the additional managed permissions supported by some resource types, are separate, complete permissions with different effects and actions that support different sharing scenarios, such as read\-write versus read\-only access\.
+Any managed permission, whether default or additional, can have multiple versions, one of which is the default version for that permission\.
-+ **Additional managed permissions** – Some resource types support additional choices for the permission you can attach to a resource type in a resource share\.
-Examples include read\-only access or full access \(`Read` and `Write` access\)\.
++ **Additional managed permissions** – Some resource types support additional choices for the managed permission that you can attach to a resource type in a resource share\.
+Examples include read\-only access versus full access \(`Read` and `Write` access\)\.
 These additional managed permissions provide you with more flexibility to choose the permissions to grant to specific principals for supported resource types\.
-For example, when you share a resource type that supports both a full access \(`Read` and `Write`\) managed permission and a read\-only managed permission, you can share the resources with the full access managed permission granted to an administrator\.
-You can then share the resources with other team members using the read\-only managed permission to follow the [security best practice of granting least privilege](https://wikipedia.org/wiki/Principle_of_least_privilege)\.
+For example, when you share a resource type that supports both a full access \(`Read` and `Write`\) managed permission and a read\-only managed permission, you can create one resource share for the administrator with the full access managed permission\.
+You can then create a separate resource share for other team members using the read\-only managed permission to follow the [security best practice of granting least privilege](https://wikipedia.org/wiki/Principle_of_least_privilege)\.
 **Note**
 Currently, only some AWS services that work with AWS RAM support additional managed permissions beyond the default\.
 You can view the available permissions for each AWS service on the **[Permissions library](https://console.aws.amazon.com/ram/home#Permissions:)** page\.
 This page provides details about each available managed permission, including any resource shares that are currently associated with the permission and whether sharing with external principals is allowed, if applicable\.
 For more information, see [Viewing AWS RAM managed permissions](working-with-sharing-view-permissions.md)\.
 For services that don’t support additional managed permissions, when you create a resource share, AWS RAM automatically applies the default permission defined for the resource type that you choose\.